Hive-Academy/roocode-generator/templates/rules/code-rules.md

 1. Ensure all implementation is complete
 2. Verify all tests are passing
 3. Check code against quality standards
-4. Document any deviations from the implementation plan
+4. Document any deviations from the implementation plan with specific memory bank references
+5. Finalize task-progress.md with all implementation status

 ### Delegation Process